 - Ignoring credit card statements (or other bills).

 - Maxing out all of your credit cards.

 Fixing the Problem

-Consider only using the credit card with the most favorable terms.
-You should also try to limit the number of credit cards you have -- too many open lines of credit may have a negative impact on your credit score.
-See the Your Credit Score fact sheet for more details.
+Consider using the credit card with the most favorable terms and limit the number of credit cards you have -- too many open lines of credit may have a negative impact on your credit score.
+See Credit 101 fact sheet for more details.